-Looking to the future - There are still many uncertainties as we head in 2022.
-What we can expect to see is the pandemic changing to an endemic, interest rate increases, a decreasing inflation rate and perhaps some sense of normalcy.
+Looking to the future - As we head into 2023, we can expect to face many of the same challenges that were experienced in 2022, until inflation comes down to near target levels.
+After seeing numerous interest rate increases in 2022, we should see this level out in 2023, and start to see some decreases in 2024.
 We are expecting to see normal levels of deposit growth and a bit more aggressive loan growth.